 Waterproof/insulated hiking trousers

-The Deluge waterproof trousers from Berghaus are light, warm and waterproof whilst still allowing lots of movement and breathability.
+In colder weather we’ll typically wear similar hiking trousers (North Face convertibles or leggings) and then a pair The Deluge waterproof trousers.
+They’re light, warm and waterproof whilst still allowing lots of movement and breathability.
 If things get really cold then you can also opt for insulated hiking trousers which have a thermal lining.

 Moisture-wicking longsleeved baselayer

 Very similar to the one mentioned in the summer hiking gear, just go for a thicker, warmer one you can wear on top of your thermal underlayers.
-You can also go for insulated baselayers or wear more than one if it’s really cold.
+You can also wear more than one if it’s really cold.

 Insulated jacket – Hiking Essential!